Honorary Fellows 2007

 In 1958 Jill joined the Liberal Party and has been the Liberal Democrat Councillor for Hillingdon since 1998, she is also Deputy Leader of the Liberal Democrat Group and Chief Whip.
 During 2005-06 she was Mayor of Hillingdon.
 Jill has many other interests and is a Trustee of Harlington Hospice, a member of the Rotary Club of Uxbridge and a Governor of two Hillingdon schools.

 David trained as a graphic designer at Harrow School of Art and the Royal College of Art, London where he gained a degree in graphic design.

 As a passionate advocate of design, David has spent his career in graphics and exhibition design.
 He has worked for national and international organisations promoting British industry worldwide including the Central Office of Information, the Department of Trade and Industry, the Confederation of British Industry and the Railway Industry Association.

-Recent projects include illustrated building name panels printed on steel for Brunel University and the Heritage Builds Bridges Project, a two-year partnership between the London Borough of Hillingdon, Brunel University and the British and Foreign School Society (BFSS).
+Recent projects include illustrated building name panels printed on steel for Brunel University London and the Heritage Builds Bridges Project, a two-year partnership between the London Borough of Hillingdon, Brunel University London and the British and Foreign School Society (BFSS).
 This project, supported by a grant from the Heritage Lottery Fund, will archive photographs, maps, costumes, toys and official documents to give local people the opportunity to discover the history of Hillingdon.